-Create a QR Code for Wedding Photos in Under 5 Minutes
+QR Code for Wedding Pictures – Ready in 5 minutes

-Why use a QR code for wedding photos?
+Why use a QR code for wedding pictures?

 With a simple scan, guests can view or upload pictures to a shared album.
 No special app, no complicated logins, no chasing people down afterward.
 It's a quick and seamless way to bring all your wedding memories together in one place.